-This is our twenty-fifth season where we plan to take multiple teams to the USA Volleyball's JOV National Championships.
+This is our thirtieth season where we plan to take multiple teams to the USA Volleyball's JOV National Championships.
 Since our first JOV Nationals in 1987 in Albuquerque, we have seen the event grow in the number of teams participating and in the level of play by the teams.
 The challenge for us has always been to develop teams that can compete at the local, regional, and JOV National level.
 It has also always been our goal to instill within the participants an appreciation and love for the sport.
 We firmly subscribe to the belief that volleyball is truly a lifetime sport that can be enjoyed well after the JOV age.

 We have focused our program on junior boys because of the lack of opportunities currently available for boys.
 In contrast to girl's volleyball, the number of college scholarship opportunities are not only very limited, but the dollar amounts are significantly lower (NCAA only allows 4.5 full scholarships for men's teams as compared with 12 for women's teams.
 There are only about 60 varsity men's teams and only about 20 of those are Division I.).
 We will do our best to prepare our players and put them in the best environment to showcase their abilities to college recruits who will be present at various tournaments.